anatawa12/AvatarOptimizer/.docs/content/docs/tutorial/basic-usage/index.md

 **Why don't we merge face meshes?**

-BlendShape (Shape Keys)[^blend-shape] is a feature became heavier in proportion to the count of vertices and BlendShapes.
+BlendShape (Shape Keys) is a feature became heavier in proportion to the count of vertices and BlendShapes.
 Therefore, merging face mesh, which has many BlendShapes, and body mesh, which has many vertices, can make your avatar heavier than before so I recommend not to merge face mesh.